 Ignore the bully.
 If you can, try your best to ignore the bully's threats.
 Pretend you don't hear them and walk away quickly to a place of safety.
 Bullies want a big reaction to their teasing and meanness.
 Acting as if you don't notice and don't care is like giving no reaction at all, and this just might stop a bully's behavior.

 Stand up for yourself.
 Pretend to feel really brave and confident.
 Tell the bully "No!
 Stop it!" in a loud voice.
 Then walk away, or run if you have to.
-Kids also can stand up for each other by telling a bully to stop teasing or scaring someone else, and then walk away together.
-If a bully wants you to do something that you don't want to do — say "no!" and walk away.
-If you do what a bully says to do, they will likely keep bullying you.
-Bullies tend to bully kids who don't stick up for themselves.
+Kids also can stand up for each other by telling a bully to stop teasing or scaring someone else, and then walking away together.
+If a bully wants you to do something that you don't want to do, say "no!" and walk away.
+If you do what a bully says to do, the mean kid is more likely to keep bullying you.
+Bullies tend to pick on kids who don't stick up for themselves.